vdedourek2/FlaskRestApi/README.md

 6. Add solution to source Control (GitHub.
 Repository = PythonApplication)
 7. To access your bot on localhost, go to ```http://127.0.0.1:5000/ ```

+From requirements.txt remove pywin32==306 before installation in cloude (Azure).

 ## GitHub SetUp
 Repository PythonApplication is created from VisualStudio.